hielo777/3dThumbstickControls/README.md

 - [x] Adding a maximum distance and height for the camera controls to avoid weird angles and keep the game playable.
 The maximums can be adjusted with the variables maxCameraDistance and maxCameraHeight.

-- [x] Adding "diagonal camera controls" that allow to modify the height and distance of the camera at the same time.
+- [x] Adding "diagonal camera controls" that allow for modifying the height and distance of the camera at the same time.
 The logic for these diagonal controls is similar the one used to control the movement of the Player3D object, using a combination of the instance variables to modify the Y and Z attributes of the 3DCamera.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>